-- Staff at all levels have a part to play in assisting with the maintenance of (i) student discipline.
-Staff may take alternative action as guided by 'When to Refer' but should subsequently inform the Student Conduct Manager.
+- (i) Staff at all levels have a part to play in assisting with the maintenance of student discipline.
+Staff may take alternative action as guided by the University's Student Welfare Concerns resource but should subsequently inform the Student Casework, Conduct and Community Manager.
 It is likely that most cases will be of a minor nature and will be dealt with locally and informally by the individual member of staff most closely involved.
-Simple and quick advice can be given to correct behaviour by an oral or written warning. - In most instances, and wherever possible, a written record of the incident (ii) and resulting advice should be made, which would normally be an email to the student confirming the action taken and a note on their file.
+Simple and quick advice can be given to correct behaviour by an oral or written warning. - (ii) In most instances, and wherever possible, a written record of the incident and resulting advice should be made, which would normally be an email to the student confirming the action taken and a note on their file.
 Such written records may be referred to in any further disciplinary incidents. - (iii) If the student is on a professional programme the Programme Leader or nominee should also be consulted to establish whether 'fitness to practise' issues may arise from the incident which require consideration under Section 9 of the Handbook of Student Regulations. - (iv) If it is not possible to resolve the matter at Stage 1, including if the student denies the allegation/s, fails to attend a Stage 1 meeting invitation without prior notification and good reason, or disputes the outcome, a formal investigation will be undertaken in accordance with 3.6.3 of these regulations.
-If a Panel is subsequently convened, and it judges that the allegations against the student are upheld, they will have the full range of penalties available to them as detailed in 3.6.6. - Where, however, the complaint is more serious, or if it calls for an investigation or the alleged offence is outside the normal jurisdiction of the staff directly involved, the matter should be referred to the Student Conduct Manager (Appendix 1) or nominee who will decide the next steps in accordance with 3.6.2.
+If a Panel is subsequently convened, and it judges that the allegations against the student are upheld, they will have the full range of penalties available to them as detailed in 3.6.6.

+(v) Where, however, the complaint is more serious, or if it calls for an investigation or the alleged offence is outside the normal jurisdiction of the staff directly involved, the matter should be referred to the Student Casework, Conduct and Community Manager or nominee who will decide the next steps in accordance with 3.6.2.